 Albania - Market OverviewAlbania - Market Overview

-Exports of merchandise totaled USD 2 billion in 2016, 6.2 percent of which were destined for the United States.
-Albania imported USD 4.67 billion of goods and services in 2016, one percent of which originated in the United States.
-Primary exports from the United States to Albania include vehicles, meat, heavy machinery, and chemicals.
-Primary exports from Albania to the United States include mineral fuel and oil, medicinal and aromatic herbs, ferro-alloys, and textiles.
-Two-way trade in goods between Albania and the United States totaled USD 174 million in 2016.
+Exports of merchandise totaled USD 2.88 billion in 2018, 1.7% of which were destined for the United States.
+Albania imported USD 5.94 billion of goods in 2018, 1.4% of which originated in the United States.
+Primary exports from the United States to Albania include vehicles and spare parts, meat, and telecommunications equipment.
+Primary exports from Albania to the United States include ferro-alloys, medicinal and aromatic herbs, and footwear.
+Two-way trade in goods between Albania and the United States totaled USD 135 million in 2018.
 The EU remains Albania’s primary trading partner.
-In 2016, the EU provided 67.5 percent of the country’s imports and received 80 percent of exports.
-Albania’s primary trading partners are Italy, China, Germany, Greece, and Turkey.
+In 2018, the EU provided 61% of Albania’s imports and received 76% of its exports.
+Albania’s primary trading partners are Italy, Germany, China, Greece, and Turkey.

-Albania has a free trade agreement (FTA) with Turkey and is signatory to the Central European Free Trade Agreement (CEFTA), which includes Macedonia, Montenegro, Kosovo, Moldova, Serbia, and Bosnia and Herzegovina.
-Albania also enjoys important trade benefits with EU members since it signed and ratified the Stabilization and Association Agreement (SAA) in 2006.
+Albania enjoys important trade benefits with EU members since it signed and ratified the Stabilization and Association Agreement (SAA) in 2006.
+Albania has a free trade agreement (FTA) with Turkey and is a signatory to the Central European Free Trade Agreement (CEFTA), which includes North Macedonia, Montenegro, Kosovo, Moldova, Bosnia and Herzegovina, and Serbia.
 In June 2009, Albania also signed an FTA with the European Free Trade Association (EFTA), which includes Iceland, Liechtenstein, Norway, and Switzerland.

 Corruption is widespread in Albania, particularly in the judiciary, and respect for sanctity of contract remains low.
 Reform of the judicial system is underway, but the investment climate remains problematic and Albania is perceived by many investors as a difficult place to do business.